-Turning to change over time, the pace of decoupling has accelerated, with more and more states breaking the historically tight link between GDP growth and increased carbon emissions.
+The pace of decoupling has accelerated over time, with more and more states breaking the historically tight link between GDP growth and increased carbon emissions.
 For instance, only 14 states and the District of Columbia managed to sever the link between growth and emissions between 2000 and 2007.
 Among these pioneers were five New England states—Connecticut, Maine, Massachusetts, Rhode Island, and Vermont—as well as New York.
-As a group, these early decouplers reduced their aggregate carbon emissions by nearly 4 percent between 2000 and 2007, while expanding their economies by 18 percent.
-Since 2008 (coinciding with the onset of the Great Recession), however, the number of decoupled states has doubled, with new states such as California, Georgia, New Hampshire, South Carolina, and Virginia joining the ranks of decoupled states (while a few from the earlier group, such as Connecticut, Maine and Nevada, fell off the list).
-Across the 36-state group, the average reduction in carbon emissions was 10 percent between 2008–2014, with an average GDP growth of 6 percent.
+As a group, these early decouplers reduced their aggregate carbon emissions by nearly 4 percent between 2000 and 2007 while expanding their economies by 18 percent.
+However, since 2008, coinciding with the onset of the Great Recession, the number of decoupled states has doubled, with new states such as California, Georgia, New Hampshire, South Carolina, and Virginia joining the ranks (while a few from the earlier group, such as Connecticut, Maine, and Nevada, fell off the list).
+Across this 36-state group of 2008-2014 decouplers, the average reduction in carbon emissions was 10 percent and GDP growth was 6 percent.

-Overall, the largest reductions in energy-related carbon emissions, especially after 2007, can be attributed to the fuel use changes in the electric power sector
+Overall, as discussed in more detail below, the largest reductions in energy-related carbon emissions, especially after 2007, can be attributed to the fuel use changes in the electric power sector.

-However, the pace and extent of decoupling varies greatly.
+The pace and extent of decoupling varies greatly.

-Decoupling has spread widely in the last decade, to be sure, but not evenly.
-The trend is strongest among 11 states—mainly in the Northeast—and the District of Columbia that have all reduced their carbon emissions by more than 15 percent during the years 2000–2014.
+Decoupling has spread widely in the last decade, but not evenly.
+The trend is strongest among 11 states—mainly in the Northeast—and the District of Columbia that all reduced their carbon emissions by more than 15 percent during the years 2000-2014.
 Collectively these states have reduced their emissions by 19 percent while expanding their GDP by a robust 22 percent.
 These strong decouplers also tend to have the lowest per capita carbon emissions.
-New York, for instance, had the lowest per capita carbon emissions at 8.6 metric tons (mt) per capita in 2014, followed by Massachusetts, Connecticut, and Maryland—which emitted around 10 mt per capita.
+New York, for instance, had the lowest per capita carbon emissions at 8.6 metric tons (mt) per capita in 2014, followed by Massachusetts, Connecticut, and Maryland, which emitted around 10 mt per capita.

 Figure 3: Insert matrix of 50-states GDP and emissions graphs,

-At the same time, about eight states have experienced a weaker form of decoupling, with emissions reductions of less than 8 percent during the 2000 to 2014 period.
-These states have seen average emissions reductions of about 6 percent accompanied by highest GDP growth at 25 percent among decoupled states.
-California, despite its record of adopting stringent climate action policies, falls in this category.
-California reduced its emissions by only 6 percent while expanding its economy by a significant 28 percent between 2000 and 2014.
-States like Kansas, Kentucky and Wisconsin that are also exhibiting such “weak” decoupling are generating an average of about 17.4 mt per capita, which is close to the national per capita emissions level of 17.0 mt per capita.
-California and Hawaii are exceptions here with low carbon emissions per capita, at 9.3 mt per capita and 12.8 mt per capita respectively.
+At the same time, about eight states have experienced a weaker form of decoupling, reducing emissions about 6 percent while still experiencing economic growth in the neighborhood of 25 percent or more.
+California falls in this category: despite its record of adopting stringent climate action policies, California reduced its emissions by only 6 percent but expanded its economy by 28 percent between 2000 and 2014.
+States like Kansas, Kentucky, and Wisconsin, which generate an average of about 17.4 mt per capita—close to the national per capita emissions level of 17.0 mt per capita—are also exhibiting “weak” decoupling.
+However, it must be noted that California and Hawaii have exceptionally low carbon emissions per capita, at 9.3 mt and 12.8 mt, respectively.

-In between the strong and weak decouplers, meanwhile, lie about 14 states such as Indiana, Ohio, Pennsylvania, and Washington that have each reduced their emissions by 8 percent to 15 percent while increasing their economy by an average of 19 percent.
-As a group, these states have an average per capita carbon emissions of 20.9 mt per capita.
+In between the strong and weak decouplers, meanwhile, lie about 14 states such as Indiana, Ohio, Pennsylvania, and Washington that have each reduced their emissions by 8 percent to 15 percent while increasing the size of their economy by an average of 19 percent.
+As a group, these states have average per capita carbon emissions of 20.9 mt per capita.